1. General Admission Requirements

 4. English Language Proficiency

 The language of instruction at Carleton University is English.
 For admission, students will need to demonstrate that their knowledge and use of English are strong enough for studies in an English language university.
-Students can do this by:
+Students can demonstrate their English language proficiency in the following ways:

 Option 1